Update as of 10/2/2018:

 Rather than simply replace all the existing concrete with new concrete that is likely to present the same issues of deterioration and unfriendly design for the next 20 years, it was determined that the time has come to solve all the problems related to this area in front of the library, including configuration and infrastructure.

 In late 2017, the Library Board interviewed four architectural firms for the job creating a Master Plan a new approach from the parking lot to the facility’s front doors, as well as some other possible improvements to the building and grounds.
 Product Architecture and Design – the company that designed the 2014 interior renovation – was selected to create the new Master Plan for library and/or site improvements, along with Featherstone, Inc., who would provide the related cost estimates.
-In April, 2018, Product was hired to design the project as it now stands and will be put out for bid in early August.
+In April, 2018, Product was hired to design the project as it now stands and was put out for bid in early August.

 Briefly, this building project will accomplish the following: